-Building homes and hope in Haiti: Four years into the recovery
+Building homes and hope in Haiti: Five years into the recovery

 On Jan.
 12, 2010, a 7.0-magnitude earthquake struck Port-au-Prince, Haiti

-According to the International Organization for Migration, as of June 2014, an estimated 28,134 households, or 103,565 internally displaced persons, remain in 172 camps scattered throughout metropolitan Port-au-Prince and the region.
+According to the International Organization for Migration, as of December 2014, an estimated 21,218 households, or 79,397 people, remain homeless in 105 camps scattered throughout metropolitan Port-au-Prince and the region.